 Keratoconus: This is an uncommon condition that causes major discomfort when wearing contacts.
 Keratoconus happens when the cornea becomes thinner and allows the eye to bulge forward.
 The bulge forms into a cone shape.

 Presbyopia: Eyes tend to have a tougher time focusing on close objects as they age.
 This condition is known as presbyopia.
 It typically affects people aged 40 or older.

 Wearing contacts is not impossible if you suffer from one of the above conditions.
 But, you will need to meet with an eye care professional and be prescribed contact lenses that are tailored to deal with your specific vision condition.

 Gas-permeable lenses are a good solution for patients who suffer from GPC or keratoconus.
 A GP lens will limit protein deposits from accumulating and reduce GPC symptoms.
 It will also contain corneal bulging and relieve pressure on the tissue for a keratoconus sufferer.

 Toric lenses are useful for correcting astigmatism.
 Since the lens needs to align with the bulge it is correcting, toric lenses must not rotate in order to fit on the eye.
 They are typically custom made to correct specific astigmatism.
 For that reason, this type of lens takes longer to make and costs more than a traditional contact lens.

 Medicated eye drops can be an effective solution for dealing with dry eyes.
-They will lubricate eyes enough to make contact lenses more bearable, although a punctal occlusion also must be done to plug the ducts in some extreme cases.
-GPC symptoms can also be lessened through medicated eye drops.
-They flush out protein deposits and reduce inflammation.
+They will lubricate the eyes enough to make contact lenses more bearable, although a punctal occlusion also must be done to plug the ducts in some extreme cases.
+GPC symptoms can also be lessened through medicated eye drops, which flush out protein deposits and reduce inflammation.